HE Stratosphere Event of 1975 Revisited: the Difference between the Patterns of Astroparticle Interaction and LHC Nucleus-Nucleus Collision: Conclusions

 \section{Conclusions}

-The analysis of hadroproduction event in stratosphere has been explained in the framework of modern conventions about high energy nucleon-nucleon interactions in colliders.
-The inclusive distributions have been compared with the spectra that are typical for LHC data and approved with Quark-Gluon Model.
-The conclusions are following:
+The analysis of hadroproduction event in the stratosphere has been carried out in the framework of modern conventions about high energy nucleon-nucleon interactions in colliders.
+The inclusive distributions have been compared with the spectra that are typical for LHC data and approved with the Quark-Gluon Model.
+The conclusions are the following:

-1) The rapidity distribution tends to have constant density of charged particles per unit of rapidity in the central region ($Y_{cms}$=0).
-The value of central multiplicity corresponds to carbon nuclei (12 nucleons) collision with the CNO nucleus of atmosphere.
-The target fragmentation part of spectra is not seen due to small size of detector.
-The maximal rapidity corresponds to the energy per nucleon of the order of 400 GeV in the center-of-mass system that gives the energy near 5 TeV for carbon-carbon collision.
+1) The rapidity distribution tends to have a constant density of charged particles per unit of rapidity in the central region ($Y_{cms}$=0).
+The value of central multiplicity corresponds to carbon nuclei (12 nucleons) collision with the CNO nucleus of the atmosphere.
+The target fragmentation part of spectra is not seen due to the small size of the detector.
+The maximal rapidity corresponds to the energy per nucleon of the order of 400 GeV in the center-of-mass system that gives the energy near 5 TeV for a carbon-carbon collision.

-2) The transverse masses of forward particles are concentrated near $M_t$=0.
-They are particles of small masses: photons, electrons, muons and pions.
+2) There are particles of small masses: photons, electrons, muons, and pions in the very forward region of rapidities.
 Two particles have transverse mass near 1 GeV and are interpreted as protons that contribute into the visible peak at the end of rapidity spectrum.
-The three-pomeron peak is the expectable feature of proton spectra in proton-proton collision \cite{kaidalov}.
-Two protons in this peak would report about helium collision in atmosphere.
-But the detailed research makes us suggesting that there were two nuclei, helium and lithium, which give in common the multiplicity density at $Y_{cms}$=0 corresponding to the carbon collision.
-Such composite projectile tells us about some massive QCD structure decaying into few nuclei and two new massive particles.
+The three Pomeron peak is the expectable feature of proton spectra in proton-proton collision \cite{kaidalov}.
+Two protons in this peak would report a helium projectile collision in the atmosphere.
+But the detailed research makes us assuming that there were new type of hadron with strong connections between components.
+Such composite projectile tells us about some massive QCD structure decaying into two less massive particles plus few nuclei.

-3) One track with the $M_t$=16 GeV shows the outstanding value of transverse mass that is far from the mass range of all other known hadrons.
-The theoretical expectation for gluon-gluon fusion, $1/P_t^4$ gives 0.0004 particles in this region.
-If we take into account a track, which is invisible beyond the scope of detector, the additional particle should be add to our statistics.
-In this case the theoretical fit goes much lower of error bar.
-This makes us concluded that a new state of hadron matter may exists at masses of order 14 GeV.
-Something of that has been pronounced in the recent papers \cite{ICHEP,averagept,torusasDM} as the neutral multi baryon states with the hidden baryon charge, which are good candidates for Dark Matter.
+3) One track with $M_t$=16 GeV shows the outstanding value of transverse mass that is far from the mass range of all other well known hadrons.
+The theoretical expectation for gluon-gluon fusion, $1/P_t^4$ gives 0.0004 particles in this region, This makes us concluded that a new state of hadron matter can exist at masses of order 14 GeV.
+Such heavy neutral hadronic states has been pronounced in the recent papers \cite{ICHEP,averagept,torusasDM} as the neutral multi baryon structures with the hidden baryon charge, which are good candidates for Dark Matter.